pyvec/naucse.python.cz/lessons/git-en/install/index.md

 ```

 If you are using some other distribution we expect that you already know
 how to install programs.
-So install *git*,
-*gitk*, *git gui* and *nano*.
+Go ahead and install *git*, *gitk*, *git gui* and *nano*.

-If you have installed git now set the Git editor.
+After you have installed git, choose your Git editor.
 If you do not like Vim (or you do not know what it is)
-enter this command:
+enter this command to choose a more user-friendly editor called Nano:

 ```console
 $ git config - global core.editor nano